derklaro/aerogel/.github/README.md

 ### How to (Core)

 The api for aerogel is directly packaged with the internal core to run the framework.
-The following annotations are used for the core injection framework:
+The following annotations are used for the core injection:

 - `@Inject`: the core annotation when trying to inject.
 Applied to a constructor it indicates which constructor should be used for class creating, applied to class members it indicates which members should be injected after a successful construction.
-- `@Name`: a build-in qualifier annotation which - applied to a parameter or field - sets an extra name property in an element allowing multiple instances of a type to be distinguished (a name annotation can be generated and applied to an element using the Qualifiers utility class).
+- `@Named`: a build-in qualifier annotation which - applied to a parameter or field - sets an extra name property in an element allowing multiple instances of a type to be distinguished (a name annotation can be generated and applied to an element using the Qualifiers utility class).
 - `@ProvidedBy`: an annotation which - applied to a type - signals the injector that the requested instance is not